AI Trail Analysis

 Nearby amenities⌄

-The trailhead at Old Forge Picnic Area offers basic amenities like picnic tables and seasonal restrooms.
-For more extensive services such as restaurants, gas stations, and grocery stores, the town of Waynesboro, PA, is a short drive away.
+The trailhead at Old Forge Picnic Area offers basic amenities like vault toilets and picnic tables.
+For more extensive services, the town of Waynesboro is a short drive away, providing options for food, supplies, and gas before or after your hike.